UrsulaK/microservice_experience/README.md

 # microservice_experience

-Here's my playgraund to gather experiences in developing microservices, unknown frameworks and much more.
+Here's my playground to gather experiences in developing microservices, using unknown frameworks and much more.

 ## swagger_micro
 I want to develop a service which which helps me to manage my literature sources like books, pdf's, websites ...
 It should